What we fund

 The Goldsmiths’ Foundation supports organisations that focus on vocational skills and training, working at the intersection of creativity and social change.

-The Inaugural Grants Fund is open for applications from 10 March 2025 to 5 May 2025.
-The deadline is Monday 5 May 2025 at 10am.
+The Open Grants Fund is open for applications from 9 March to 11 May 2026.
+The deadline is Monday 11 May 2026 at 10am.

 Whatever you’re applying for, we wish you every success.
 We look forward to reading your application soon.